Essentials About Amino Acids and Where to Get Them

 It is a serious myth that humans must eat animal flesh (beef, fish, chicken – it’s all meat) to obtain protein.
 It is also a myth that animal flesh is the only source of quality protein.
 All proteins must be broken down into usable amino acids otherwise the body can’t do anything with complex animal protein.
 We can save energy by providing the body these amino acids ready to go rather than complex protein chains, like those found in animal products, that require a large amount of energy to break down into usable parts for our bodies.

 Not only are foods high in amino acids more readily available for the body to use, saving energy, they typically don’t cost as much either.
 Consider the cost of a head of lettuce compared to the cost of a steak.
 An additional cost savings is to your health.
 You don’t get heart disease and clogged arteries eating a salad but you do get useful protein.
+As surprising as it might seem, even products obtained from drugs like cbd gummies, upto an extent, have the same effects that veggies have.
 Consider this when you are debating on where to get healthy nutrients.
 Would you rather eat animal protein and have to have heart surgery in a few decades?

 There are nine amino acids humans cannot synthesize thus are essential that they be added to the diet: